TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 racetrack deploy adder
 ```

+This will convert your source code to a REST microservice workload, called **Job**.

 Alternatively, you can deploy a sample from a root of the [Racetrack's repository](https://github.com/TheRacetrack/racetrack):
 ```shell
 racetrack deploy sample/python-class
 ```

-This will convert your source code to a REST microservice workload, called **Job**.

 ## Call your Job

-Go to the Racetrack Dashboard at `$RT_HOST/dashboard` to find your job there.
+Go to the Dashboard at `$RT_HOST/dashboard` to find your job there.

-Also, you should get the link to your job from the `racetrack` client output.
+Also, you should get the link to your job from the `racetrack` client's output.
 Check it out at `$RT_HOST/pub/job/adder/latest`.
 This opens a SwaggerUI page, from which you can call your function
 (try `/perform` endpoint with `{"numbers": [40, 2]}` body).